Rambler American

-The Rambler American is a compact car that was manufactured by the American Motors Corporation (AMC) between 1958 and 1969.
-The American was the second incarnation of AMC forerunner Nash Motors' compact Rambler that was introduced in 1950 and marketed after the merger with Hudson Motors under both marques during the 1954 and 1955 model years.
+The Rambler American is a compact car produced by American Motors Corporation (AMC) from 1958 until 1969.
+Representing the second incarnation of the influential compact Rambler lineage that originated with AMC's forerunner, Nash Motors, in 1950.
+This version continued to be marketed under the Nash and Hudson marques during the 1954 and 1955 model years following the merger of the two automakers in 1954.